 - operate between the hours of 8 am and 5 pm Sundays to Fridays and public holidays, and 7 am and 5 pm on Saturdays

 - host a maximum of 100 visitors at a time

 You can build a roadside stall on your farm without planning or building approval if you meet certain development standards, including:

-- Your stall has a maximum footprint of 9 square metres
+- your stall has a maximum footprint of 9 m2

-- It’s not adjacent to a freeway, highway or tollway
+- the stall is not adjacent to a freeway, highway or tollway

-These changes will come into effect across NSW in late 2022.
+These changes came into effect across NSW on 1 December 2022.

-- Read the information sheet (PDF, 275 KB) for how to set up a new business on your farm.
+- Information sheet (PDF, 275 KB) for how to set up a new business on your farm.

 If you don’t meet the requirements for exempt and complying development, talk to your local council about lodging a development application.
-Agritourism businesses already lawfully operating will not be affected by these changes.
+Agritourism businesses already operating lawfully are not affected by these changes.